pygame/pygame/docs/reST/ref/draw.rst

    .. note::
-      The :func:`pygame.Surface.fill()` method works just as well for drawing filled rectangles and can be hardware accelerated on some platforms with both software and hardware display modes.
+      The :func:`pygame.Surface.fill()` method works just as well for drawing filled rectangles and can be hardware accelerated on some platforms.

    .. versionchanged:: 2.0.0 Added support for keyword arguments.
    .. versionchanged:: 2.0.0.dev8 Added support for border radius.